WVSports - Looking at 2024 West Virginia basketball recruiting

 DeVries inherits some players but it's unclear how much roster movement could shake out in the coming days and weeks.

-The new head coach has already added his son Tucker DeVries, who is coming off back-to-back years as the Missouri Valley Conference Player of the Year, as well as Mr. Basketball in the state of Tennessee in KJ Tenner.
+The new head coach has already added his son Tucker DeVries, who is coming off back-to-back years as the Missouri Valley Conference Player of the Year, Mr. Basketball in the state of Tennessee in KJ Tenner, as well as Illinois transfers and former four-star recruits guard Sencire Harris and forward Amani Hansberry.

 With so much that can change between now and when the dust settles on this class it's impossible to predict what the class size will ultimately look like but what we can do is examine what targets that could be on the list.